al-ce/karaml/README.md

 ## ✨ Features

-- Complex modifications on a single line of yaml
-- Map complex events (app launches, shell commands, etc.), enable layers (set variables), and require conditions with shorthand syntax
+- Complex modifications on a single line of yaml variables, and require conditions with shorthand syntax
-- Events for when a key is tapped, held, and released in a sequential array (rather than k/v pairs)
+- Events for when a key is tapped, held, and released defined by position in an array (rather than k/v pairs)
 - Simple schema for requiring mandatory or optional modifiers in a pseudo-Vim style
 - Multiple frontmost-app conditions in a single yaml map
 - Aliases for symbols, shifted keys, and complex names (e.g.
   `grave_accent_and_tilde` → `grave`, `left_shift` + `[` → `{` )
-- 'Special event' shorthands, e.g. app launchers, shell commands, etc.
+- 'Special event' shorthands, e.g. app launchers, shell commands, notifications, and more
 - Accepts regular Karabiner JSON in an 'appendix' table so all cases Karaml can't or doesn't plan to handle can still be in one config
-- Automatically update your `karabiner.json` or write to the complex modifications folder and import manually
+- Automatically update your `karabiner.json` or write to the complex modifications folder and import with the Karabiner GUI - no need to handle any files other than your `.yaml` config
-- Checks and formatting hints for your `.yaml` file - karaml will try not to let you upload a config that won't create a working modification, and tell you why (no more hunting for typos in your key codes)
+- Checks and formatting hints for your `.yaml` file - karaml will try not to let you upload a config that doesn't create a working modification, and tell you why (no more hunting for typos in your key codes)